Annanardo/Art/README.md

-On the other hand, if the user chooses to visualize the number of paintings, she/he is asked if she/he wants to visualize the artists with a higher (>), smaller (<) or equal (==) number of artworks and, after the choice, the list of artists is provived.
+On the other hand, if the user chooses to visualize the number of paintings, she/he is asked if she/he wants to visualize the artists with a higher (>), smaller (<) or equal (==) number of artworks and, after the choice, the list of artists is provided.
 For example:

 ```bash